datopian/playbook/apprentice/README.md

 ## Purpose

 The purpose the Apprentice Program is to empower you to be a "Fully Operational Datopian".
 Someone who can reliably and effectively deliver high quality work for clients as part of a self-organizing team.
-Who knows their way around our organization, who is technically competent and is aligned and starting to live our culture and principles.
+That means you know your way around Datopian, are technically competent and are starting to actively live our culture.

 ## Participation in the Program